The Ministry of Messiah, 2:1-12:36

 Text - 6:60

-ek + gen. "-" - [many] from [the disciples of him].
+ek + gen. "[many] of" - from.
 The preposition is being used instead of a partitive genitive; "many of his disciples."

 akouein (akouw) pres. inf. "[who can] accept?" - [who is able] to hear, heed.
 The infinitive is complementary, completing the sense of the verb "is able."

 autou gen. pro. "it" - Genitive of direct object after the verb "to hear."
 With a genitive indicates a hearing with understanding; with an accusative indicates a hearing without understanding.
 So, "we don't accept this teaching, and who would?"

 As usual, Jesus reads his audience, notes their reaction and points out that if his claim to be the source of life through death offends them, what are they going to think when they see him ascend to where he was before! v61-62.

 de "-" - but/and.
 Transitional, indicating a step in the dialogue.

 eidwV (oida) perf. part. "aware" - [jesus] having known [in = within himself].
 The participle is adverbial, best treated as temporal, but possibly causal, "because Jesus was aware that ..."
 Jesus is conscious that some of his followers are antagonistic to his teaching.
 No miraculous understanding is being implied since any sensitive teacher can pick up on the reaction of an audience.
 "Inwardly conscious", Moffatt.

 oJti "that" - Introducing a dependent statement of perception expressing what Jesus is aware of.
 As usual, the tense reflects the action as it occurred, ie., present tense.